-In this article, we will address one of the most common questions, “What to do if the stock I already invested in becomes non-shariah compliant?”
-Firstly, we will explain three main reasons why stocks change their compliance status.”
+In this article, we will address one of the most common questions, “What to do if the stock I already invested in becomes non-Shariah compliant?”
+Firstly, we will explain three main reasons why stocks change their compliance status.

-Why do stocks turn into non-shariah compliant stocks?
+Why do stocks turn into non-Shariah compliant stocks?

 1- Change in revenue